fabd/kanji-koohii/doc/Installation.md

 * `admin` displays a log of SQL queries at the bottom of the page
 * `guest` is a regular user account

 You can create additional users from the command line.
-From the *webserver* type:
+From the `web` type:

     $ php batch/maintenance/createUser.php